 - Fixed an issue where the virtual tab button on the Test Results page was not opening the expected virtual tab.

-This issue was fixed so that any test runs triggered from the Plan Details page respect the device settings that are configured for the plan.
+- Ensured that test runs triggered from the Plan Details page respect the device settings configured for the plan.

 - Fixed a regression that prevented local runs from instantiating when started from the mabl CLI.